mastercomdev/QtToastify/README.md

 ## Author 👨‍💻

-Developed by Mehran from mastercom© team with inspiration from the **Toastify.js** library.
+Developed by Mehran from mastercom© team with inspiration from the **React-Toastify.js** library.
+Feel free to check out our gigs on [fiverr](https://www.fiverr.com/mastercom_co), for your QML needs 😉

 ---